Love-Ry1/mustafar/README.md

 ![Contribution2](https://user-images.githubusercontent.com/89937556/197385730-5c815019-d0fb-446a-b81e-8863cc929324.PNG)

 Please note that this is not a clear representation of what everyone has done.
-Since some group members has had issues commiting and pushing code in the repo.
+Since some group members has had issues commiting and pushing code in the repo, and we used peer-programming.
 Refer to the team reflections and project final report for a clearer view.

  </p>